neerajvshah/app-controller/README.md

 curl $URL/cache/test
 ```

-You should see your deployments and services come up.
-You can edit the CR and see changes flow through with:
+You can edit the CR and see changes flow through with (give the deployment a few seconds to roll out after change):
 ```
 kubectl edit pira whatever
 ```